NSF Partnerships for Innovation: Building Innovation Capacity (PFI:BIC) 2017

 |From:||Office of the Vice Chancellor for Research & Graduate Education|

-Partnership projects are unrestricted as to domain knowledge and application areas and should be in the translational, pre-commercialization space, building on fundamental research discoveries with the objective of creating or transforming a “smart(er)” service system that has the potential for significant social and economic impact.
+Partnership projects are open to any knowledge domain or application area and should be focused on translational, pre-commercialization space, building on novel fundamental research discoveries with the objective of creating or transforming a “smart(er)” service system that has the potential for significant social and economic impact.

 Amount per Award: Up to $1,000,000